Email bounce management

 Deliverability investigation dashboard

-To gain insights into metrics such as the delivery rate or hard bounce rate, use the Email deliverability dashboard.
+To monitor metrics such as delivery rate and hard bounce rate, use the email deliverability dashboard.

 - Go to Overview > My dashboards.